Department of Educational Leadership and Counseling

 Counseling and Guidance (EDCG)

-EDCG 5310 Prof Orient & Ethical Practice 3 SCH (3-0)
+EDCG 5310 Introduction to Counseling and Ethical Practice 3 SCH (3-0)

 Introduction to the principles, practices and philosophy in the field of Counseling and Guidance, and an exploration of the various work settings where counselors are found.
 This is an overview of the counseling field and explores historical development as well as professional orientation of counselors and their ethics and responsibilities.
+Must be accepted to EDCG or EDCM program to register.

 EDCG 5311 Theories of Counseling 3 SCH (3-0)